Amazon warehouse workers decide this week whether to unionize

-For the first time in seven years, Amazon warehouse workers will decide whether to unionize, which could give them more power over setting their hours, pay and working conditions.
-Earlier efforts failed, but now employees in Alabama may choose a different fate and become the first unionized Amazon warehouse workers in the US.
+For the first time in seven years, Amazon warehouse workers are deciding whether to unionize, which could give them more say in their hours, pay and working conditions.
+Union drives rarely make it to a vote in Amazon warehouses, and those that have, failed.
+Now employees in Alabama have the opportunity to break this pattern and become the first unionized Amazon warehouse workers in the US.

-The 5,800 workers in Bessemer, an industrial town outside of Birmingham, have been casting ballots in a union election for more than a month.
+The 5,800 workers in Bessemer, a small industrial city outside of Birmingham, have been casting ballots in a union election for more than a month.
 The potentially historic outcome could be announced as early as this week.
 If it succeeds, it could kick off more Amazon warehouse unionization efforts around the country.

 Whether or not the workers certify the union, the vote itself is remarkable.
-Most organizing efforts at other Amazon warehouses have been quashed even before workers could weigh in.
-Union advocates have long told stories of intense anti-union pressure and worker discipline from Amazon, as well as interrogations of workers who protested working conditions.
+Union advocates have long told stories of intense anti-union pressure from Amazon that snuffed out unionizing efforts before a vote, as well as interrogations of workers who protested working conditions.
 Additionally, the vote is taking place in the South, a region historically viewed as anti-union and a haven for corporations trying to avoid cooperation among their workers.

 The vote also brings the story of warehouse workers to the fore as the coronavirus pandemic rages.
 Amazon's warehouse employees, deemed essential workers, have made sure customers have toilet paper and other necessary items while working from home -- a luxury the warehouse workers themselves don't have.
 Instead, workers have faced possible COVID-19 infection and long hours fulfilling online orders.
 In the meantime, Amazon made hefty profits in 2020, which ended with the company growing its net sales 44% over the previous year, bringing in $125.6 billion in the fourth quarter.